LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 ## Parameters Order

-In any handler type, you could arrange the parameters in any way you like.
+In any handler type, you can arrange the parameters in any way you like.

 ```ini
 Handler-HandlerName=Type ... | ParaA ... | ParaB ... | ParaC ...